 Zipcar Car-Sharing Program

 The Zipcar program is a convenient option for those who don't own a car.
 You can get most places by bus, bike, or on foot, but you may occasionally need a vehicle.
-The U-M Parking and Transportation Services has partnered with Zipcar to provide special membership plans and rates for students.
+The U-M Logistics, Transportation, and Parking has partnered with Zipcar to provide special membership plans and rates for students.
 You can rent a variety of vehicle types by the hour or by the day.
 For more information, visit the website.

 After Hours Services

 Fall/Winter: 2:00 a.m. to 7:00 a.m. daily, Spring/Summer: 1:00 a.m. to 7:00 a.m. daily